Health

 We work to train and motivate local women and community self-help groups to act as a support network within the community.
 They work to create a community vulnerability map, implement health-focused strategies, and interact with families to help people access primary healthcare services.

 CINI educates communities on issues relating to child health, reproductive and sexual health, including HIV/AIDS, and appropriate hygienic practices to prevent common illnesses at home.
-We motivate families to seek full immunisation coverage, periodic ante-natal check-ups and diagnostic tests during pregnancy, and early treatment in case of illness.
-We pay particular attention to adolescent health, and address reproductive and sexual health in order to prevent sexually transmitted diseases, early and unwanted pregnancy, and Reproductive Tract Infections (RTI).
-We mainly strive to empower young people with knowledge of the physical, psychological and emotional changes that take place during puberty and adolescence.
+We motivate families to seek full immunisation coverage, antenatal check-ups and diagnostic tests during pregnancy, and early treatment in case of illness.
+We pay particular attention to adolescent health, and address reproductive and sexual health in order to prevent sexually transmitted diseases and unplanned pregnancies.
+We strive to empower young people with knowledge of the physical, psychological and emotional changes that take place during puberty and adolescence.

 The Fine Detail: The Thursday Clinic